Useful Tips » Medical Recommendations

-According to the passenger's medical condition can be very important to consult your doctor if you have had a recent surgery, especially ocular, abdominal or lung.
-If you travel with your legs in plaster, if she has suffered stroke or circulatory problems.
+Depending on the passenger's medical situation, it may be very important to consult a doctor in case of having had a recent surgical operation, especially ocular, abdominal or pulmonary.
+If you travel with your legs in a cast; if you have suffered a heart attack or have circulatory problems.

-Turn requires extreme caution if you have lung disease or respiratory failure, if you have chronic sinusitis, middle ear infections or glue ear or respiratory infections or allergies.
+At the same time, extreme caution is required if you have any lung disease or respiratory failure, chronic sinusitis, middle ear infections or otitis, or respiratory infections or allergies.

-On trips lasting more than three hours, airlines often recommend certain patterns of food and beverages as well as some physical exercise during the flight to help increase the welfare of passengers and reduce the inconvenience of prolonged immobility.
-Walking the aisles of the plane is usually a good exercise to avoid a possible thrombosis or other complications.
+On trips lasting more than three hours, airlines usually recommend certain food and drink guidelines, as well as some physical exercises during the flight that help increase passenger well-being and reduce the inconvenience of prolonged immobility.
+Walking in the corridors of the plane is usually a good exercise to avoid a possible thrombosis or other complication.